 1 heaped tbs of creme fraiche

 Roughly chop the pepper and onion.
 Place everything except the cornflower and cream into a pot.

 Cover with water and add another small glass of water.
 Bring to the boil.
 Lower to a simmer and cook for 20 minutes.
 Dissolve the cornflower in a little cold water, stir into the sauce with the cream.
 Pour the sauce into a blender and whizz till smooth.
-Pour back into the pan, heat till bubbling and sling in some raw king prawns for about two minutes, till pink. serve with rice and extra finely chopped chillies and a coriander and onion salad (see recipe).
+Pour back into the pan and heat till bubbling and sling in some raw king prawns for about two minutes, till pink.
+Serve with rice and extra finely chopped chillies and a coriander and onion salad (see recipe).